 This is no small issue as it speaks to the revolution inherent in Modernism which finds its current descendants in the writers Wood attacks.
 Does the individual exist?
-Or is the individual a cubist image where upon examination we find the borders of the personality (of identity) blur and merge and confound.(6) Perhaps not but are we to seriously take James Wood over Picasso and Chandler?
-Are we to seriously take the criticism Wood offers of contemporary writing seriously when contemporary writing so often rests upon the foundations set by Picasso and Joyce and revolutions in thought and that debunking of language (and everything else) that Chandler speaks of?
-But more importantly there is the fact that even if one were to find Picasso & Co wanting what irritates in and with Wood’s program is that he not only makes no reference to what’s come before he writes as if the rest of us (and that includes Pynchon, Rushdie et al) are unaware of it and thus it is impossible that we might base our aesthetics on that rock.
-This reduces the writers to at best idiot savants or at worst just idiots.(7) Thus, again, Wood is found wanting and guilty of the very thing he finds wanting in everyone else.
+Or is the individual a cubist image where upon examination we find the borders of the personality (of identity) blur and merge and confound.(6) Perhaps not but are we to seriously take James Wood over Picasso and Chandler, or Hume and his bundles?
+Are we to seriously take the criticism Wood offers of contemporary writing seriously, when contemporary writing so often rests upon the foundations set by Picasso and Joyce and revolutions in thought and that debunking of language (and everything else) that Chandler speaks of?
+But more importantly there is the fact that even if one were to find Picasso & Co wanting, what irritates in and with Wood’s program, is that he not only makes no reference to what’s come before he writes as if the rest of us (and that includes Pynchon, Rushdie et al) are unaware of it, and thus it is impossible that we might base our aesthetics on that rock.
+This reduces the writers to at best idiot savants, or at worst just idiots.(7) Thus, again, Wood is found wanting and guilty of the very thing he finds wanting in everyone else.

 Which brings us to the smoking gun in our takedown of Wood – our exhibit A.